 - It’s portable and compatible with most UNIX-based systems.

-Comondo is a powerful cross-platform anti-virus and email filtering software.
-Comondo Anti-virus For Linux offers great virus protection with the additional features for fully configurable anti-spam system.
+Comodo is a powerful cross-platform anti-virus and email filtering software.
+Comodo Anti-virus For Linux offers great virus protection with the additional features for fully configurable anti-spam system.

 - Simply install and forget, no annoying false alarms, just solid virus protection.